captn3m0/codechef/_problems/easy/MAXCOUNT.md

 ### Input

 First line of input contains an integer T, denoting the number of test cases.
 Then follows description of T cases.
 Each case begins with a single integer N, the length of A. Then follow N space separated integers in next line.
-Assume that 1 <= T <= 100, 1 <= N <= 100 and for all i in \[1..N\] : 1 <= A\[i\] <= 10000
+Assume that 1 &lt;= T &lt;= 100, 1 &lt;= N &lt;= 100 and for all i in \[1..N\] : 1 &lt;= A\[i\] &lt;= 10000

 ### Output

-For each test case, output two space separated integers V & C. V is the value which occurs maximum number of times and C is its count.
+For each test case, output two space separated integers V &amp; C. V is the value which occurs maximum number of times and C is its count.

 ### Example